 Please outline to people what is the Mens Sana Program all about.
 How did you figure it out and get into it?

 If we’re going to get in your car and drive across Canada or across the United States, you’re going to go to let’s say Miami or Toronto, or wherever it is, you have a point of reference in your GPS.
 That is where you are now, today.
-That’s what the Mens Sana Program and the self-analysis all about as well, is finding out who you are and where you are today.
-And then, we can build the blocks in place to be able to achieve to bring you to where you would like to go.
+That’s what the Mens Sana Program and the self-analysis all about as well as finding out who you are and where you are today.
+So that we can build the blocks in place to be able to achieve to bring you to where you would like to go.

 We can all say I have a vision.
 “This is what I want to achieve in the next 90 days or the next 12 months.”
-But it’s bringing that vision into the here and now today, and what do I need to do today and daily steps to be able to achieve those kinds of things.
+But it’s bringing that vision into the here and now today.
+Focusing on “what do I need to do today?” and “What do I need to do daily to be able to achieve my goal?”

 Why that program versus making your own?
 Did you look at some others?